Agnes Jane Robertson

 Agnes Jane Robertson M.A.
-PhD (1893-1959) was a historian of Anglo-Saxon England.
+PhD (1893–1959) was a British historian of Anglo-Saxon England.
 She was a student of Hector Munro Chadwick in the Department of Anglo-Saxon and Kindred Studies at the University of Cambridge, matriculating in about 1918.
 She was a Pfeiffer Research Fellow of Girton College, Cambridge and a lecturer in the Department of Anglo-Saxon and Kindred Studies between 1932 and 1935.
 She was later a reader in English language at the University of Aberdeen, which gives the Agnes Jane Robertson Memorial Lecture in her honour.

 Robertson edited and translated two volumes of Anglo-Saxon documents, The Laws of the Kings of England from Edmund to Henry I, published in 1925, and Anglo-Saxon Charters, in 1939, with a second edition in 1956.
 A facsimile reprint was published in 2009.